maayanderooy/mailtofax/README.md

 * in the subject (only the number, with no other surrounding cruft)
 * as part of the PDF file name, e.g., `0123456789.pdf`.

-If there is a number in both places, the filename takes precedence.
+If there is a number in both places, the *subject* takes precedence.

 In the `procmail` directory, there are two example files that show how you can use the [procmail][procmail] mail processing tool to funnel emails to a